sanselme/k0rdent-sandbox/README.md

 # K0rdent Demo

-This repository demonstrates how to set up a Kubernetes cluster using `kind`, install Cilium, deploy KCM (Kubernetes Cluster Manager), and manage workloads.
+This repository demonstrates how to set up a Kubernetes cluster using `kind`, deploy KCM (Kubernetes Cluster Manager), and manage workloads.

 ## Table of Contents